-The addition the boundary layer as indicated in the lower left figure, resulted in very little improvement in the predicted pressure distribution on the body.
+The addition of the boundary layer as indicated in Fig. 19c resulted in very little improvement in the predicted pressure distribution on the body.
 The recovery pressure distribution aft of the body is, however, softened by the boundary layer.

-The viscous predictions obtained with the base wake model together with the wind tunnel walls interference effects appear to closely match the aft recovery pressure distribution as shown in the figure on the lower right.
+The viscous predictions obtained with the base wake model together with the wind-tunnel walls interference effects appear to closely match the aft recovery pressure distribution as shown in Fig. 19d.
 However there are noticeable differences in the predicted and experimental pressure distributions over much of the body.

 The results of these analyses show that the boundary layer has a slight overall smoothing effect on the pressure distributions.
-Contrary to the M = 0.975 results, the wind tunnel wall interference and the base wake both have significant effects on the aft body recovery pressures at Mach 1.025.
+Contrary to the M = 0.975 results, the wind-tunnel wall interference and the base wake both have significant effects on the aftbody recovery pressures at Mach 1.025.

-Figure 20 shows free air inviscid and wind tunnel viscous predictions of local flow field pressure distributions, along with the corresponding experimental measurements, at a number of radial stations from the body for Mach 1.025.
-The wind tunnel test data and the viscous predictions indicate a strong recompression in the pressure distributions originating at about 70% of the body length that is not evident in the free air predictions.
+Figure 20 shows free-air inviscid and wind-tunnel viscous predictions of the local flowfield pressure distributions, along with the corresponding experimental measurements, at a number of radial stations from the body for Mach 1.025.
+The wind-tunnel test data and the viscous predictions indicate a strong recompression in the pressure distributions originating at about 70% of the body length that is not evident in the free-air predictions.
 This results in an embedded region of subsonic flow which therefore extends radially far from the body.
-Consequently, the differences between the inviscid free air predictions and the wind tunnel data also persist far from the body.
+Consequently, the differences between the inviscid free-air predictions and the wind-tunnel data also persist far from the body.

-This figure also contains experimental local Mach number contours around the body along with the local Mach contours obtained from the base wake model free air inviscid predictions, and the viscous porous wall wind tunnel analyses.
+Figure 20 also contains experimental local Mach number contours around the body along with the local Mach contours obtained from the base wake model free-air inviscid predictions, and the viscous porous wall wind-tunnel analyses.
 A region of embedded subsonic flow behind the detached nose shock is evident in the figures.
-The free air inviscid analysis results show a small area on embedded subsonic flow aft of the body in the base wake reattachment region.
-The predicted effect of the wind tunnel wall interference is to dramatically increase the size and radial extent of the aft embedded subsonic flow region.
+The free-air inviscid analysis results show a small area on embedded subsonic flow aft of the body in the base wake reattachment region.
+The predicted effect of the wind-tunnel wall interference is to dramatically increase the size and radial extent of the aft embedded subsonic flow region.
 The large aft region of subsonic flow is also evident in the test data.
-The viscous wind tunnel predictions and the test data clearly show the strong recompression region near the aft end of the body that persists well out into the flow field.
+The viscous windtunnel predictions and the test data clearly show the strong recompression region near the aft end of the body that persists well out into the flowfield.